-- 4.232.1 to qualify as a candidate for the position of occasional teacher bargaining unit regional representative, the member must hold the office of occasional teacher representative on a unit executive; - 4.232.2 the occasional teacher representative for a unit shall vote for their respective occasional teacher bargaining unit regional representative; - 4.232.3 the occasional teacher representative for a joint unit shall cast two ballots for their respective occasional teacher bargaining unit regional representative.

-CONDUCTING A REFERENDUM

-- 4.233 The following guidelines shall be observed when conducting a referendum: - 4.233.1 the referendum shall be used at the discretion of the provincial executive or the council of presidents; - 4.233.2 a copy of the motion to be voted upon shall be sent to each unit president and to each Association representative 14 days prior to the scheduled date of the vote. - 4.234 The following information shall accompany the motion: - 4.234.1 the reason for the referendum; - 4.234.2 the arguments favouring a positive vote; - 4.234.3 the arguments favouring a negative vote; - 4.234.4 the probable results of a positive vote; - 4.234.5 the probable results of a negative vote. - 4.235 The result of the referendum shall be released to the media only by the body which authorized the referendum. - 4.236 The referendum shall be conducted in each school by the Association representative. - 4.237 The vote shall be by secret ballot. - 4.238 The Association representative shall send the ballots in a sealed envelope to the unit president. - 4.239 Each unit president shall be responsible for counting the ballots and sending the unit results to the provincial office within 14 days. - 4.240 The unit president shall preserve all the ballots until ordered to destroy them by the provincial executive. - 4.241 Only a referendum may reverse a decision made by a referendum.
+4.232.1 to qualify as a candidate for the position of occasional teacher bargaining unit regional representative, the member must hold the office of occasional teacher representative on a unit executive: 4.232.2 the occasional teacher representative for a unit shall vote for their respective occasional teacher bargaining unit regional representative; 4.232.3 the occasional teacher representative for a joint unit shall cast two ballots for their respective occasional teacher bargaining unit regional representative.
+CONDUCTING A REFERENDUM 4.233 The following guidelines shall be observed when conducting a referendum: 4.233.1 the referendum shall be used at the discretion of the provincial executive or the council of presidents; 4.233.2 a copy of the motion to be voted upon shall be sent to each unit president and to each Association representative 14 days prior to the scheduled date of the vote.
+4.234 The following information shall accompany the motion: 4.234.1 the reason for the referendum; 4.234.2 the arguments favouring a positive vote; 4.234.3 the arguments favouring a negative vote; 4.234.4 the probable results of a positive vote; 4.234.5 the probable results of a negative vote.
+4.235 The result of the referendum shall be released to the media only by the body which authorized the referendum.
+The referendum shall be conducted in each school by the Association representative.
+4.236 4.237 The vote shall be by secret ballot.
+4.238 The Association representative shall send the ballots in a sealed envelope to the unit president.
+4.239 Each unit president shall be responsible for counting the ballots and sending the unit results to the provincial office within 14 days.